AdobeDocs/stock-api-docs/src/pages/getting-started/02-register-app.md

 1. Which APIs require authentication?
 1. Which authentication method is right for your application?

-Once you have answered these questions, you can visit the [Adobe I/O Console](https://console.adobe.io/) and sign up.
+Once you have answered these questions, you can visit the [Adobe Developer Console](https://developer.adobe.com/console/) and sign up.

 ## Choose an integration type and register

-All Adobe Stock API applications must be registered by creating an integration using the [Adobe I/O Console](https://console.adobe.io/).
+All Adobe Stock API applications must be registered by creating an integration using the [Adobe Developer Console](https://developer.adobe.com/console/).
 You will need to choose one of these integration types.
 After reading the descriptions, see below for a table of which business use case matches up to its respective integration.

 *   **Service account.** This is the most secure authentication method, because it occurs on the backend, server-to-server, and because it requires the integrator to store a public key certificate on Adobe, and use a private key to sign requests.
 Adobe exchanges tokens with the application using the JSON Web Token (JWT) scheme.
 As a result, the application can authenticate itself without any user involvement or login.
     *   **Note:** For Enterprise customers *only*.
 You will need to sign into Adobe I/O using your system admin credentials.
 See [Q&A](02-register-app.md#qa) below if you are unsure whether your company has Adobe Stock for Enterprise.